 Pregnancy and breastfeeding

-Women are also advised not to breastfeed when taking this treatment.
-This is because the medicine may be passed to the baby through the breast milk.
+You are also advised not to breastfeed when taking this treatment.
+This is because the medicine may be passed to the baby through breast milk.